EAGRE-water-wave-impact-modelling/FSI_Experiments/Exp1_carriage_rest_0.5m/README.md

 |     5_57    |  0.14 |  1.5 |  3.51  |         0.040        |
 |     6_58    |  0.25 |   2  |  6.24  |         0.040        |
 |     7_60    | 0.016 | 0.58 |  0.52  |         0.030        |

+In Table 1, H means wave height, T denotes wave time period, λ is the wavelength, and wave steepness is the ratio of wave height and wavelength.